aaronfc/unnamed-rts/docs/dev-notes.md

 so after your bodies collide and they seperate there's no more friction while frictionAir is friction from air which is always there
 ```

+## Origin
+For texts, apparently the default origin is set to 0,0 and not to 0.5.